• Skip to primary navigation

 • The value of Password versions while resetting the password is determined by the parameter SQLNET.ALLOWED_LOGON_VERSION_SERVER in the sqlnet.ora on the database side

 • If SQLNET.ALLOWED_LOGON_VERSION_SERVER is 10 or 11, Password version generated in 10G 11G 12C.
-This mode is called permissive mode
+This mode is called the permissive mode

 • If SQLNET.ALLOWED_LOGON_VERSION_SERVER is 12, Password version was generated in 11G 12C.
 This is called the exclusive mode